Market Validation: The Ultimate Guide for Founders (2026 Framework)

 Phase 1: The Hypothesis (The "Bet")

 You cannot validate a "vibe."
-You must validate a statement.
-Write down your core assumptions using the XYZ Formula:
+You can only validate a statement.
+To start, you must write down your core assumptions using the XYZ Formula:

 "We believe that [X - Specific Audience] struggles with [Y - Pain Point] and will pay for [Z - Solution]."